numaslibrary/numas.wasm/README.md

 # numas.wasm

-**numas.wasm** is simple tool to generate WebAssembly module from **numas** written in Rust.
+**numas.wasm** is numas compiled to WebAssembly module.

-## How it works
+## Build
-This tool uses simple syntax to handle generics types used in Rust code.
+To build wasm module you need to have node, npm, rust and cargo installed.
+If you have all of these, you can run `npm run build` and script will output `numas.wasm`.

+### Generating Rust code
+This tool also generates Rust code (as glue for compiler) which uses simple templating syntax.
 ```
 {{generate}}
 pub fn test_function_{{T}}(x: {{T}}) -> () {